-There is a screening of Tim Robinson: Connemara by Pat Collins in the AV Festival, International Festival of Art, Music and Film on March 22nd, 2014.
+There will be screenings of Tim Robinson: Connemara and Silence by Pat Collins in the AV Festival, International Festival of Art, Music and Film on March 22nd, 2014.
 Filmmaker Pat Collins will be present for a Q&A with one of the film’s soundtrack artists Susan Stenger.
 The event is part of the Digging for Sound weekends of new commissions, concerts, films, and walks focusing on geology, topography, landscape and sound.

 Ongoing programme – March, May, June 2014.

 IFI @ IAC programme: See Details